clion007/docker-xteve/README.md

 * Container xteve programe runs not by root user, more security;
 * You can set your port and config path in config file like sample config file;
 * Support config file localization, you don't need setting it everytime on run;
-* Default local time zone is Asia/Shanghai.
+* Default local time zone is Asia/Shanghai;
+* Automaticly check and update when there is updated on offical site.

 ## Usage
 To help you get started creating a container from this image you can use the docker cli.